 The biggest user-facing change provided by AirPlay 2 is the new ability for iOS devices to send directly to multiple AirPlay outputs.
 Airfoil for Mac and Airfoil for Windows have both been able to stream to multiple outputs for many years, so AirPlay 2 doesn’t change anything there.

 However, there are some relevant questions, which we’re still in the process of answering.

 Can Airfoil send to AirPlay 2 devices?

-Update (July 21st, 2018): Sonos has now updated several of their newest speakers with AirPlay 2 support.
-Airfoil for Mac 5.8 added support for streaming to these Sonos devices, and Airfoil for Windows support is coming soon as well.
-Other vendors will be providing AirPlay 2 compatibility in their own hardware later this year, and we expect that Airfoil will support those devices as well.
+Update (September 13th, 2018): Sonos has now updated several of their newest speakers with AirPlay 2 support.
+Airfoil for Mac 5.8 and Airfoil for Windows 5.6 added support for streaming to these Sonos devices, as well as other AirPlay 2 compatible hardware from other vendors.

 Currently, the only available AirPlay 2 receivers are the Apple TV and the HomePod.
 Airfoil has long supported playing audio to any number of these devices, all in sync, and that continues to work great.
 Below, you can see Airfoil sending to these devices perfectly: